anodyne/nova/README.md

 Last Update
 -----------
-15 January 2010
+17 January 2010

 Latest Changes
 --------------
-* updated the lightness skin
+* fixed bug where an autologin would fail and wouldn't be able to load the template files (#58)

 Known Issues
 ------------